Superrehtard/old_diaspora_wiki/FAQ-for-Developers.md

 ***How do I get the latest source?***

-Pull the latest from github:
+Pull the latest from github.

     git pull

 Install any updates to gems:

     bundle install

 ***How do I reset the database to a totally clean state?***